danedwells/seismic_benchmark/README.md

 #### bEPIC Run Files

-    bEPIC run files ({event_ID}.run) are required to run the bEPIC algorithm.
+    bEPIC run files ({event_ID}.run) are required to run the standard benchmark.
 These files are not currently included in this repository and may be included in future iterations.

+    For case studies, .run files are generated automatically from USGS phase data by scripts/case_studies.py — no pre-built files are needed.

 #### Reference catalog locations